BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

 ### Android Apps

-For earlier Hackathons, my teams and I made several android apps.
+For earlier hackathons, my teams and I made several android apps.
 They're all a little old, so I don't know if they build for versions of android newer than L.

 * [Pacer][pacer-repo], an app that chooses music based on your running pace at the moment.